mozilla/addon-sdk/doc/module-source/sdk/private-browsing.md

 Add-ons that have not opted in will never see private windows, or objects (such as tabs) that are associated with private windows.

+* the [`windows`](modules/sdk/windows.html) module will not list any private browser windows, generate any events for private browser windows, or let the add-on open any private browser windows

+* the [`tabs`](modules/sdk/tabs.html) module will not list any tabs that belong to private browser windows, and the add-on won't receive any events for such tabs

+* any [`widgets`](modules/sdk/widget.html) will not be displayed in private browser windows

+* any menus or menu items created using the [`context-menu`](modules/sdk/context-menu.html) will not be shown in context menus that belong to private browser windows

+* the [`page-mod`](modules/sdk/page-mod.html) module will not attach content scripts to documents belonging to private browser windows

+* any [`panel`](modules/sdk/panel.html) objects will not be shown if the active window is a private browser window

+* the [`selection`](modules/sdk/selection.html) module will not include any selections made in private browser windows

 Add-ons that have opted in will see private windows, so they will need to use the `private-browsing` module to check whether objects are private, so as to avoid storing data derived from such objects.

+Additionally, add-ons that use low-level modules such as [`window/utils`](modules/sdk/window/utils.html) may see private browser windows with certain functions, even if they have not explicitly opted into private browsing.

 ## Respecting private browsing ##